stonehedge/stonehedge-trilithon/README.md

 Stonehedge Cookbook: Trilithon
 ==============================

-Use this Chef Cookbook to configure the Stonehedge Trilithon instances.
+Use this Chef Cookbook to configure Stonehedge Trilithon instances.

 Components